Frequently Asked Questions

 Will I have to pay rent?

 Yes.
-Rent in Phase I is $360/month including all utilities.
-Rent in Phase II is $370 for a 2 bedroom and $390 for a 3 bedroom and utilities become your responsibility.
-Phase III is typically for those who are close to graduating from the program and rents charged at this level vary depending on income but are closer to market rates.
+Rent in the Stabilize Phase is $360/month including all utilities.
+Rent in the Transform Phase is $370 for a 2 bedroom and $390 for a 3 bedroom and utilities become your responsibility.
+The Flourish Phase is typically for those who are close to graduating from the program and rents charged at this level vary depending on income but are closer to market rates.

-How long until I can move to phase II?
+How long until I can move to the Transform Phase?

-Transitioning to Phase II depends on several things, including but not limited to the progress made in Phase I, availability of apartments, and your ability to maintain a budget and afford the rent and utilities.
-As a general guideline, a typical stay in Phase I is 3 – 9 months.
+Transitioning to the Transform Phase depends on several things, including but not limited to the progress made in the Stabilize Phase, availability of apartments, and your ability to maintain a budget and afford the rent and utilities.
+As a general guideline, a typical stay in the Stabilize Phase is 3 – 9 months.

 Do you provide childcare?